apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

         <param name="ios-package" value="Echo" />
     </feature>

-Then we would add the following files (`Echo.h` and `Echo.m`) to the Plugins folder inside our Cordova-iOS application folder:
+Then we would add the following files (`Echo.h` and `Echo.m`) to the Plugins directory inside our Cordova-iOS application directory:

     /********* Echo.h Cordova Plugin Header *******/